wb-droid/DeepLearningStepByStep/README.md

     NLP Transformer models are very popular.
 There are many existing implementations and pretrained models.
 Creating one from scratch is good learning and practise.
 To make it managable and useful, a Chinese poem generator is the target.

-    a.
-A basic MLP model from scratch.
+    a) A basic MLP model from scratch.

     Data is from https://github.com/Werneror/Poetry.